 State Police head retires amid criticism of altered report

-BOSTON (AP) — The superintendent of the Massachusetts State Police abruptly announced his retirement on Friday amid accusations that he ordered a trooper to alter a police report for a judge’s daughter to avoid embarrassing them.
+BOSTON (AP) — The superintendent of the Massachusetts State Police is retiring days after he was accused of ordering a trooper to alter a police report after arresting a judge’s daughter.

-Col. Richard McKeon announced his retirement in an email to state troopers one day after Massachusetts Gov. Charlie Baker said he was investigating the allegations.
+Col. Richard McKeon announced his retirement in an email to troopers Friday.
+The action comes a day after Massachusetts Gov. Charlie Baker said he was investigating the allegations.

-Trooper Ryan Sceviour said in a federal lawsuit filed this week that he was ordered to remove embarrassing information about the daughter of a judge who allegedly failed sobriety tests and indicated she was a heroin addict.
+Trooper Ryan Sceviour says in a federal lawsuit filed this week that he was ordered to alter the police report to remove embarrassing information about the daughter of a judge who allegedly failed sobriety tests and indicated she was a heroin addict.

-State police admitted the trooper was asked to alter the report and have defended the action, saying he included information that wasn’t relevant to her arrest.
+State police admitted the trooper was asked to alter the report.
+They’ve defended the action.
+State Police say he was asked to remove comments that weren’t relevant to her arrest.